jakepresent/RouteFinder/index.md

 ### Climbing Skills Required

-<iframe seamless frameborder="0" src="https://public.tableau.com/views/ternary_plots_rockclimbing/Dashboard2?:language=en-US&embed=yes&:display_count=yes&:showVizHome=no" width = '1150' height = '650' scrolling='yes' ></iframe>
 There are 3 main skill types involved in climbing a route. **Endurance** is necessary to sustain long periods of effort along a route, especially routes that are longer from start to finish. **Technical** ability refers to a climber's knowledge and practice of moving their body in the ideal way for the specific rock formation surrounding them. **Power** is generally associated with the climber's maximum strength, which becomes important in performing dynamic, fast changes in body position on a rock face.

+Twenty-four of our selected keywords have a clear association to one or more climbing styles.
+We used these words to calculate a Technical Score, Power Score, and Endurance score for each route.
+Representing these scores as a percent of the total score for a route, we can visualize the style trends in the ternary plots below.
+The score quality represents the total score for a route (range 2.1 - 103.4), with higher scores indicating that a route description includes words with stronger association to style such as the literal style word.

+<iframe seamless frameborder="0" src="https://public.tableau.com/views/ternary_plots_rockclimbing/Dashboard2?:language=en-US&embed=yes&:display_count=yes&:showVizHome=no" width = '850' height = '650' scrolling='yes' ></iframe>

-In the above ternary plots, you can view how the climbing requirements increase as the difficulty increases.
+Click the buttons along the bottom to view how the climbing requirements change as the difficulty increases.
 In the beginner routes, a climber must have a basic level of endurance, technical ability, and power.
-The plot is relatively sparse, meaning that many of the beginner routes do not require these abilities.
+The plot is relatively sparse, meaning that many of the beginner routes do not utilize these skills enough to warrant inclusion in the description.

-As the difficulty increases to Intermediate, the ternary plot reflects that the climber must have more technical ability.
-In particular, the intersection between endurance and technical ability is more pronounced, meaning that climbing an intermediate route requires a climber to have both technical skills as well as adequate endurance.

-On the Advanced routes, a climber must have all three skills, with a notable increase in power ability.
+As the difficulty increases, so do the number of routes that use description words associated with one or more of these styles.
 Challenging routes require dedication to hone these skills, and as you can see in the Elite category, all three skills are heavily represented throughout the plot.
-Most notably, Elite routes tend to have high scores for all three abilities, shown by a large cluster of routes in the center of the plot.
+Perhaps more notable, however, is the concentration of routes in the center.
+While there are very few balanced routes at the beginner level, more difficult routes are most likely to require a combinationn of two or even all three skills.

 ### Physical Features of Routes
 #### Types of Hold

-<iframe seamless frameborder="0" src="https://public.tableau.com/views/holdtype_stackedbar/HoldType?:language=en-US&embed=yes&:display_count=yes&:showVizHome=no" width = '1100' height = '600' scrolling='yes' ></iframe>

-In the above view, you can see how the hold types vary by difficulty level.

 A **hold** is a rock climbing term for the places on the rock surface that are shaped in a way for a climber to attach themselves to the route and propel themselves higher.